CFO Blog, CFO Resources, CFO Articles | FocusCFO

 Q: What does it cost a business when the owners avoid bringing on a CFO?

-The lack of a CFO’s direction leads to many lost opportunities to price your products and services properly, to manage your inventories better, and separate good customers from bad customers.
+A lack of direction leads to lost opportunities to price products properly, manage inventories, and separate good customers from bad customers.
+Demanding clients often have "hidden costs"—additional management time and hand-holding that eat into margins.
+It’s hard to see these leaks without actually running the numbers.

 Q: Is there a revenue mark or headcount that determines when a business owner should look for a CFO?

-Consider bringing on a fractional CFO when you need to do critical forward planning–when your business is up and running with many spinning plates, but you’re not sure where to take it next.
+Consider a fractional CFO when you need critical forward planning.
+If your business is up and running with many spinning plates, but you’re not sure where to take it next, you need someone to make sense of the financials.
+A CFO turns raw data into actionable insight.

 Q: What else will a CFO do for the company?